 by accessing and applying data and information necessary for climate smart agricultural production.
 To improve the accessibility and application of LSC-IS data, some of the enabling conditions may be building the capacity of stakeholders who are involved in providing and using LSC-IS data.
-Strengthening partnership among stakeholder may also contribute towards smooth data sharing.
+Strengthening partnership among stakeholders may also contribute towards smooth data sharing.
 Modernizing the physical and IT infrastructure may help in the generation of precise data.
 In addition, the government needs to be flexible in terms of allowing stakeholders/institutions to have the relevant mandates and policies to use, manage and administer LSC-IS data.

 In the first sub-national workshop that was conducted in Batu/Zeway, all the five categories of stakeholders attended the workshop representing the role of LSC-IS data user, supplier, or both.
 In both use cases, most of the participants were involved in all stages of the data value chain.
 Types of data gathered included weather and crop production, soil physical and chemical property, land use and land cover, land degradation and socioeconomic data.
 Data processing tools used ranged from community livelihood improvement index, and GIS software to statistical analysis such as crop simulation models.
 Government offices, non-governmental organisations, researchers, private sectors, and farmers were end users of processed, analysed and interpreted data.
 From the needs assessment workshop, it was noted that there was no clear-cut role between those who were using and providing LSC-IS data.
 In addition, data use and provision challenges stated among stakeholders were like those challenges pointed out by stakeholders at the national workshop.
 Absence of real time data, lack of digitized data and lack of awareness of data users and providers were also mentioned as challenges that affected proper data use.
 Lack of institutional mandates and policies also contributed to poor utilization and provision of data.
 Therefore, better use and management of LSC-IS data could be realized by improving the quality, quantity, and accessibility of data through training and capacity building, investing in physical/IT infrastructure, and granting institutions the relevant mandates to share and manage data.
 Designing appropriate policies and initiatives also contribute towards better utilization, management, and administration of LSC-IS data.

-In the second sub-national workshop in Debre Berhan, the participation of farmer organizations was significant since substantial number of cooperatives and farmer unions attended the workshop.
+In the second sub-national workshop in Debre Berhan, a substantial number of cooperatives and farmer unions attended t.
 They identified themselves as both suppliers and users of LSC-IS data.
-Private sector was missing in this workshop while the other stakeholder categories were represented.
+Representatives from the private sector were missing in this workshop while the other stakeholder categories were present.
 Different types of data such as soil physical and chemical property, soil erosion and runoff, land degradation and other socioeconomic data were gathered, processed, and interpreted for planning, training and awareness creation, advisory services, monitoring and evaluation by end users such as farmers, national and district level agricultural offices and NGOs.
 Although LSC-IS data was easily available, the main data gaps and challenges reported by both the provider and user groups in both use cases were inaccurate, incomplete, and poor-quality data.
 In addition, lack of digitized dataset, limited knowledge in terms of data use, lack of consolidated and consistent data and, lack of location specificity were among the challenges.